syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/reverse.md

 # Reverse in ##Platform_Name## Timeline control

-This section explains how to display Timeline items in reverse order, starting with the most recent events.
-This is achieved using the [reverse](../api/timeline#reverse) property of the Timeline component.
+You can display the Timeline items in reverse order, for different alignments by using the [reverse](../api/timeline#reverse) property which provides adaptability and improves user interaction.

-By default, Timeline items are often ordered with the oldest events at the top (or left in horizontal orientation).
-Reversing the timeline allows users to view the most recent activity without needing to scroll through long lists.

 {% if page.publishingplatform == "typescript" %}